ekpangmichael/go-httpbin/README.md

 #### CI/CD pipeline

-  I'm using Github Actions for the CI/CD pipeline, the workflow files can be found in `.github/workflows`. directory
+  I'm using Github Actions for the CI/CD pipeline, the workflow files can be found in `.github/workflows` directory

 The following happens when you merged a PR to main branch
 - The workflow run the test, lint and build job
 - The workflow builds the docker image and upload to Dockerhub
-- Create and release and update the helm chart with the new image tag
+- Creates a new release and update the helm chart with the new image tag
-- ArgoCD detects the changes in the helm directory and triggers a deployment
+- ArgoCD detects the changes in the helm  chart directory and triggers a deployment

 ## Major Technologies

-ArgoCD Visit [here](https://expressjs.com) for details.
+ArgoCD Visit [here](https://argo-cd.readthedocs.io/en/stable/) for details.

-Terraform: Visit [here](https://www.postgresql.org/docs) for details.
+Terraform: Visit [here](https://www.terraform.io/) for details.

-Kubernetest: Visit [here](https://sequelize.org/master) for details.
+Kubernetest: Visit [here](https://kubernetes.io/) for details.

 Helm: Visit [Helm](https://helm.sh/) for details